zblenlighten/power/Development.md

     - Microservices
       - Pros: single capabilities, independent as product, decoupling, continuous delivery, componentization, autonomy, scalability
       - When not to use: small, intermingled functionality or data, performance sensitive, quick and dirty, no planned updates
-      - Style
-        - A suite of small services
-        - Bare minimum of centralized management of these services
+      - Reactive system (vs: Declarative system)
       - Service Mesh
         - Istio
         - Data Plane - Control Plane
       - Service discovery (SDP)
+      - Challenges
+        - Design and runtime complexity
+        - Network are slow compared to monolith
     - Serverless (run in stateless compute containers that are event triggered)
       - Principles: Invisible infrastructure, Automatic scaling, No paying for unused CPU cycles
       - Function as a Service